ckelly146/VP-Software-Analysis/README.md

 Example of code

-For LIRICAL (1 VP Software I am testing), the pipeline is as follows:
+For LIRICAL (1 of the 5 VP Software I am testing), the pipeline is as follows:

 1. Create 132 Phenopackets based on patient VCFs and corresponding HPO terms
 2. Run LIRICAL on phenopackets